NixBio/IS-Seq-python3/README.md

 ### To use IS-Seq in Linux workstation, you need to install the following software and modules

--   Install conda and python 2.7.17
+  - Install conda and Python 3.10.5

 User needs to run IS-Seq under Python 2.7.17 environment.
-You can install Python 2.7.17 environment by downloading Miniconda2-latest-Linux-x86_64.sh from
+You can install Python 2.7.17 environment by downloading Miniconda2-latest-Linux-x86\_64.sh from
 <https://docs.conda.io/en/latest/miniconda.html>, and install it by the
 following command:

     bash Miniconda2-latest-Linux-x86_64.sh

   - Other required software and managing python 2.7.17 and python3 environment

 IS-Seq requires to have the following software to be installed under Python 2.7.17 environment.
-User also needs to create an python3.7 environment, and install umi_tools under python3.7.
-IS-Seq will activate python3.7 to use umi_tools for UMI extracting automatically during running, User don’t need to activate python3.7 manually.
+User also needs to create an python3.7 environment, and install umi\_tools under python3.7.
+IS-Seq will activate python3.7 to use umi\_tools for UMI extracting automatically during running, User don’t need to activate python3.7 manually.

 ``` bash
 The list of tools and how to install it